timescale/docs/api/refresh_continuous_aggregate.md

 Refresh all buckets of a continuous aggregate in the _refresh window_ given by `window_start` and `window_end`.

-A continuous aggregate materializes aggregates in time buckets (e.g., min, max, average over 1 day worth of data), as determined by the `time_bucket` interval specified when the continuous aggregate was created.
+A continuous aggregate materializes aggregates in time buckets (for example, min, max, average over 1 day worth of data), as determined by the `time_bucket` interval specified when the continuous aggregate was created.
 Therefore, when refreshing the continuous aggregate, only